akothouma/golang-websocket/README.md

     - A username.

-    - A password (bonus: encrypted storage using bcrypt).
+    - A password (encrypted using bcrypt).

 - Login session management with cookies (session expiration included).